chalene/Continuous-Integration-and-Continuous-Delivery-with-EC2-Container/ECS-101-DevOps_with_EC2_Container/README.md

 10.5.
 Click the latest build history.

 10.6.
-At the Build logs, you can see the test process, and realize how it was fail.
+At the Build logs, you can see the test process, and realize how it was failed.

 ![33.png](/ECS-101-DevOps_with_EC2_Container/images/33.png)